jaylindquist/pages/content/post/shaving-yaks-for-docker.md

 OK, **Step 13** when git gets confusing, nuke it and start over.
 Delete all `.git` folders, remove the repo in GitHub and try again.

+Great, everything is published and pushed.
+Going to `https://jaylindquist.github.io/` I see my site, right?
+No, "Page not found".
+GitHub pages expects the content to be at the root of the repo, not in a subfolder.
+I want to version the markdown as well as the build site.

+Hmm, how can I do that?
+Oh, it's in the Quickstart guide.
+Create a submodule -- dangit. **Step 14** time to nuke and start over again.

+**Step 15** time to start tweaking to get all the paths correct.